 If a page without parameters is available on the site:

-everything will go to that page after the robot indexes it.
-Other pages of your site will be processed more often, because there will be no need to update the pages:
+all other URLs are replaced with it after the robot indexes it.
+Other pages of your site will be crawled more often, because there will be no need to update the pages:

 Clean-param: p0[&p1&p2&..&pn] [path]